ShakthiSundar-K/Online-Personalized-Fitness-Class-Booking-Platform-FitPro/README.md

 # IMPORTANT NOTE:

-### **For making payment kindly use the below test account, as the paypal account used is a test sandbox account.
+### **1.For making payment kindly use the below test account, as the paypal account used is a test sandbox account.
 Other accounts might not work.**

 **Email:** ``` sb-iwnre33786275@business.example.com ```

 **Password:** ``` Ype<8a+7 ```

+### 2.If you did not receive any mails regarding signup,class booking, class cancelling, class rescheduling then please make sure to check for the mail in your spam collection.

+### 3.Due to the use of a free-tier Render account, the backend server may enter an inactive state during periods of low activity.
+This may introduce a delay in response time, as Render notes: "Your free instance will spin down with inactivity, which can delay requests by 50 seconds or more."
+Kindly allow a brief waiting period, and a refresh may be required to ensure the server response is received.

 # Project Overview